vanjohnson879/frontline-cloud-doc/content/reference/user/package_gen/index.md

 When running a distributed test from multiple locations, you could be interested in knowing where a given injector is deployed in order to trigger specific behaviors depending on the location.

-For example, you might want to hit `https://example.fr` if the injector is deployed in the `Europe - Paris` AWS region, and `https://example.com` otherwise.
+For example, you might want to hit `https://example.fr` if the injector is deployed in the `Europe - Paris` region, and `https://example.com` otherwise.

 In your simulation code, you can resolve the name of the pool in which the injector running the code is deployed: